Hume Startup Grant Program now liveApplication

 Imagine if you could speak naturally to any product or app—four times faster than typing—and it could talk back.
 Imagine if, based not just on what you said but also how you said it, it did what you wanted it to do.
 That’s what voice-to-voice foundation models, the latest major breakthrough in AI, will enable for many, if not most, products and services in the coming months and years.

-The world’s first working voice-to-voice models are Hume AI's Empathic Voice Interface 2 (EVI 2) and OpenAI's GPT-4o Advanced Voice Mode (GPT-4o-voice).
-EVI 2 is publicly available, as an app and an API that developers can build on.
-On the other hand, GPT-4o-voice has been previewed to a small number of ChatGPT users.
+The world’s first working voice-to-voice models are Hume AI's Empathic Voice Interface 2 (EVI 2) and OpenAI's GPT-4o Advanced Voice Mode.
+EVI 2 was publicly released in September 2024, available as an app and an API that developers can build on.
+GPT-4o voice was previewed to a small number of ChatGPT users in mid-2024, and released for developers as the Realtime API in October 2024.
 Here we explore the similarities, differences, and potential applications of these systems.

 What are voice-to-voice AI models?